nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Math and Science | "math and science"

 Notes:
-* If the Mc requirement has been satisfied, the completed Mcs and progress bar will be coloured light blue.
+* If the Mc requirement has been satisfied, the completed MCs and progress bar will be coloured light blue.
-* If the Mc requirement is not satisfied, the completed Mcs and progress bar will be coloured pink.
+* If the Mc requirement is not satisfied, the completed MCs and progress bar will be coloured pink.

 #### 3.2.6 Current Semester (dark blue)
 * Displays the current year and semester that the application is in.